-Annex 1
+Annex 1A

-Clarification of the requirements to the normalized luminous intensity distribution
+Clarification of the requirements to the normalized luminous intensity distribution (categories used light-signalling devices)

-The normalized luminous intensity distribution of homologated filament light source samples typically exhibits lamp-to-lamp variations due to the specific design, i.e. due to non-regulated parameters (glass thickness variations, shape of glass bulb, coiling structure of filament, etc.) and/or tolerances (filament position, lead-in wire position).
+The normalized luminous intensity distribution of homologated filament light source samples typically exhibits bulb-to-bulb variations due to the specific design, i.e. due to non-regulated parameters (glass thickness variations, shape of glass bulb, coiling structure of filament, etc.) and/or tolerances (filament position, lead-in wire position).
 Further, "distorted" areas (design of lead-in wires and their relative position to the filament, proximity of filament axis, transition region of the cap, glass tips) lead to extreme variations in specific angular regions.

-However, straight filaments generate quite similar emission patterns in the directions of major light emission, i.e. more or less perpendicular to the filament axis (e.g. $\pm -30^{\circ}$).
+However, straight filaments generate quite similar emission patterns in the directions of major light emission, i.e. more or less perpendicular to the filament axis (e.g. $\pm 30^{\circ}$).